Advanced-Computer-Lab-2022/SAHAJ/README.md

 -To start the application open two terminals:
-=> Type cd backend in the first terminal and then nodemon server.js => Type "cd frontend" in the second terminal and then "npm start"
+=> Type cd backend in the first terminal and then nodemon server.js => Type "cd frontend" in the second terminal and then "npm start" **Here is a video to help you with your first setup** https://www.youtube.com/watch?v=-ERWlp828kY

 ### ==> API references: